chinamike65/hugo-tuolesi/content/book4/book4en.md

 Two kinds of siddhi's source secret treasure, in-depth long-term study and cultivation.

+---

 There are two schools of Mahayana Buddhism:

-Sutra and Tantra.
+**Sutra and Tantra.**

 The two methods, the door is like the sun and the moon, the tantric method is like the sun, and the sutra method is like the moon.
 There are some contents in the tantra that cannot be explained in the sutra; many things that the sutra does not explain are very clearly explained in the tantra.
 For example, the process of death is not explained in detail in the Sutras.
 As for the real liberation, the sutras only say that if you cut off afflictions, you will be liberated, and you will be liberated if you are freed from suffering.
 The real liberation and nirvana are not mentioned, but these are clearly explained in the tantras.

- Xianzong also only talked a little bit about the pure land of Buddhas and Bodhisattvas, but about the true and complete pure land of Buddhas and Bodhisattvas, the tantric schools explained very clearly.
+Mahayana also only talked a little bit about the pure lands of Buddhas and Bodhisattvas, but about the true and complete pure lands of Buddhas and Bodhisattvas, the tantric schools explained very clearly.

-As far as becoming a Buddha is concerned, according to the teachings of Xianzong, after you have developed bodhicitta, you must accumulate the blessings of the three great asamkhya kalpas, and you will have to reincarnate many times before you can become a Buddha.
+As far as becoming a Buddha is concerned, according to the teachings of Mahayana, after you have developed bodhicitta, you must accumulate merit of over three great asamkhya kalpas, and you will have to reincarnate many times before you can become a Buddha.
 In the process of rebirth, in addition to bodhicitta Yes, in addition to merit, some merit will also be withdrawn.
 If we study Tantra, we can become Buddhas in one lifetime, without having to go through the three major asamkhya kalpas.

 If he is the most outstanding Vajra disciple in Tantric Buddhism, he can become a Buddha in three years and three and a half months as quickly as possible; even an average disciple, after developing Bodhicitta, can become a Buddha in seven years by practicing Tantra.
 Or become a Buddha in ten or ten years; in this life, those who have not been able to become a Buddha can become a Buddha in the bardo stage.
 From this, we can see how special the secret method is, so the secret method is very precious, yes, it is very difficult to encounter.

 Seeing the Buddha is a million times more difficult than encountering tantric law.
-During the whole period of sage kalpas, there will be a thousand Buddhas born together, preaching scriptures and teaching the Dharma, and Buddha Shakyamuni is the fourth Buddha.
+During the whole period of sage kalpas, there will be a thousand Buddhas born together, teaching scriptures and teaching the Dharma, and Buddha Shakyamuni is the fourth Buddha.
 Among these thousand Buddhas, there is a double cultivation of tantric and tantric teachings, and the only known one is Shakyamuni Buddha.

 It is predicted in the scriptures that the eleventh Buddha is the incarnation of Master Tsongkhapa.
 Whether this Buddha can teach tantric Dharma is not good at the moment.
 It is said that if you reason according to the power of the master's vows before becoming a Buddha, he will be able to speak.
 Secret, legal.

 The fiftieth Buddha is Manjushri Bodhisattva coming again, so it is possible that he will teach the secret method.

-The last thousandth Buddha made a vow: "Previously, how the nine hundred and ninety-nine Buddhas teach the Dharma, so do I."
+The last thousandth Buddha made a vow: "Previously, however the nine hundred and ninety-nine Buddhas teach the Dharma, so do I."

-Because of this, with this kind of willingness, it is possible to speak tantric methods.
+Because of this, with this kind of willingness, it is possible to talk about tantric methods.

-In this case, only Buddha Shakyamuni taught the tantric Dharma, and there are three other Buddhas who could possibly speak the tantric Dharma, but none of them could be certain.
+In this case, only Buddha Shakyamuni taught the tantric Dharma, and there are three other Buddhas who could possibly teach the tantric Dharma, but none of them could be certain.

 That is to say, in the best case, among the thousand Buddhas of the virtuous eons, only the teachings of the four Buddhas will have tantric teachings.